0xDAEF0F/mcp-rust-docs-embed/README.md

 - **Automatic Documentation Generation**: Builds Rust documentation in JSON format using cargo's nightly toolchain
 - **Semantic Search**: Query documentation using natural language through vector embeddings
 - **Version Management**: Each crate version is stored separately for precise version-specific searches
-- **Feature Support**: Intelligently selects compatible features to avoid mutually exclusive conflicts
+- **Feature Support**: Validates requested features against available crate features and tracks which features were used for embeddings
 - **Async Operations**: Long-running embedding tasks are handled asynchronously with status tracking

 ## Prerequisites